Vettel delivers mega lap to claim pole position for Canadian GP

 9 June, 2012

-Jun.9 (Apex) World champion Sebastian Vettel has never won the Canadian Grand Prix, neither has his red Bull team for that matter, but they came a step closer when the German delivered a mega lap to claim pole position for Sunday’s race at Circuit Gilles Villeneuve in Montreal.
+Jun.9 (GP247) World champion Sebastian Vettel has never won the Canadian Grand Prix, neither has his red Bull team for that matter, but they came a step closer when the German delivered a mega lap to claim pole position for Sunday’s race at Circuit Gilles Villeneuve in Montreal.

 Vettel’s prowess in qualifying is hardly in dispute.
 He again raised his game to another level topping the timing screens in Q1, Q2 and most importantly, Q3.
 His lap of 1 minute 12.
 784 was over a quarter second up on his closest rival and he was the only driver to break into the 73 second zone all weekend.